The need for reconstruction of mandibular defects is either due to trauma or tumor resection.

 The harvested bone graft is now measured against the plate or template, usually on a side table or donor site (eg. Fibula).
 Minor final adjustments are performed in situ.

 It is best to measure a small excess of bone when first trimming, particularly if osteotomies will be necessary to shape the bone, in order to compensate for bone loss during the subsequent steps.
 Any excess bone can then be trimmed prior to final insertion and fixation.

 Excess bone of the flap is measured and stripped of periosteum.

 The bone is now trimmed with a saw to fit the defect.
 Care is taken to avoid injury to the vascular pedicle during this procedure.

 Care must be taken to not injure the vascular pedicle during the closing ostectomies.
 Therefore, the periosteum should be freed from the bone resected during the closing ostectomy and retracted carefully during the bone cuts.
-Stripping of excess periosteum for the closing ostectomy will put vascular supply to the segment at risk.
+Excessive stripping of the periosteum around the closing ostectomy will put the vascular supply of the segment at risk.

-The bone should be contoured to the overlying plate as much as possible to avoid large bone-plate gaps.
+The bone should be contoured to match the overlaying plate as much as possible to avoid large bone-plate gaps.
 This will usually require performing closing ostectomies (wedge) on the bone flap.
 The individual segments should not be less than 2.5 cm in length.